-Catholic Campus Ministry at the University of Hartford is a service of the Archdiocese of Hartford.
-The ministry seeks to offer opportunities for students, faculty, and staff to expand their knowledge of the Catholic tradition and deepen their relationship with Christ in the community of the Church.
-Weekly celebration of the Sacraments, Scripture Studies, Small Faith Groups, and events run in conjunction with the Newman Club are some ways for individuals to get involved.
-Father Anthony J. Smith is the Catholic chaplain and may be reached at fr.smith@aohct.org.
-Sandi Smith is the full-time Catholic campus minister and may be reached at uhacatholicmin@aol.com.
-For more information, drop by GSU 153, call 860.768.4899, or visit the website at www.hartford.edu/student\affairs/departments/catholic\ministry.
+Catholic Campus Ministry at the University of Hartford is a service provided by the Archdiocese of Hartford.
+The ministry offers opportunities for students, alumni, faculty, and staff to expand their knowledge of the Catholic tradition and deepen their relationship with Christ in the community of the Church.
+Weekly celebration of the Mass (Sunday, Holy Day and weekday), Scripture studies, small faith groups, community service and social events are some of the ways individuals are able to get involved.
+Sandi Smith is the full-time Catholic Campus Minister.
+The Catholic Campus Ministry Center is located across the street from the main campus entrance at 207 Bloomfield Avenue.
+For more information drop by the center, call 860.216.1254, email uhacatholicmin@aol.com, or visit the website at www.hartford.edu/student_affairs/departments/catholic ministry.